jacoscaz/treesandrobots.github.io/_posts/2022-01-03-yearly-theme-2022-year-of-intentional-heartbeats.md

 Plus, I really need to work on my fitness, which would have dropped to an all-time low if it weren't for the daily walks and playtime with our canine companion.

 How will I do?
 See you in 2023!

+PS: a big shout-out to my lovely future wife for distilling my thoughts into such a wonderful theme.

 [1]: https://treesandrobots.com/2020/12/yearly-theme-2021-year-of-limited-heartbeats.html
 [2]: https://treesandrobots.com/2020/01/yearly-theme-2020-system-consolidation.html